dailybruin/the-stack/_posts/2020-05-10-covid-model.md

 ---
-title: Modelling UCLA's Student Network and Spread of COVID-19 for Fall 2020
+title: Modeling the Spread of COVID-19 in UCLA Classrooms
 teaser: Explore the potential spread of COVID-19 among students on UCLA’s campus.
 What would happen if UCLA students returned in the fall to take in-person classes?
 We investigate the optimistic and pessimistic scenarios.
 authors:
-  - laurel_woods
   - radhika_ahuja
   - charlotte_huang
   - sydney_kovach
+  - laurel_woods
 key_takeaways:
   - After running the simulation X times for 11 weeks, an average of Y% of students were infected.
   - On average, each student had Z connections.